wishiwashere/TP-Prototype-01/README.md

 * Image Orientations
 	* It is possible to take images in both landscape and portrait orientations
 	* Turning the device between landscape/portrait modes will result in the icons turning to reflect this, and the ratio of the Google Street View Image's size being recalculated to fill the screen
-* Saving to devices storage
+* Saving to Device Storage
 	* Creating a Wish I Was Here directory to store images taken in the app
-	* When a user saves an image, it is avaiable in the Wish I Was Here directory of their photo gallery
-	* Saving user preferences to their device
+	* Saving user preferences to the device
 * Travelling to locations
 	* A series of random locations are available within the app
 		* These are sourced from a remote [XML file](https://wishiwashere.github.io/random_locations.xml) and so will be updated frequently to offer new and exciting locations to users
-	* Users can also search for a specific location
+	* Users can also search for a specific location on the search screen of the app
 * Interactive Locations
 	* When viewing a location, it is possible to "look around" the environment by swiping the screen
 	* In portrait mode, it is also possible to enable the shake movement functionality, which allows users to look up and down in the environment using the accelerometer of their device